SA7

 A carillon is a musical instrument of bells.
 Perth's 1935 Carillon in St John's Kirk features 35 bells spanning 3 octaves and is played from a large keyboard.

-On Friday 23 May at the Festival, hear carilloneur Dr Ian Cassells play a variety of tunes on the bells of St John's Kirk.
+On Friday 23 May at the Festival, hear carillonneur Dr Ian Cassells play a variety of tunes on the bells of St John's Kirk.
 Listen for the magnificent bass bell (dating back to 1506) and the unique high notes - best heard from outside!

 This Carillon forms part of the city's War Memorial; its smaller predecessor can be screen on the north side of the church spire.